DefkalionPap/Volumetric-Capture-Video-Player-Unity/README.md

 **Installation**
 1. Install glTFast: com.unity.cloud.gltfast
-2. Download the glTFImporter.cs script from GitHub
+2. Download the VolCapImporter.cs script from GitHub
-3. Drag the script inside your project's asset folder
+3. Drag the script inside your project's assets folder
-4. Drag the VoCapglTF prefab in your scene's hierarchy
+4. Create an empty game object and add VolCapImporter as a component

 **Usage**
 [Insert Usage]